Nong Khiaw - The Complete Guide

 Keep an eye on the time as parts of this path would have been a nightmare to come down in the dark.

-Nong Khiaw Viewpoint and Trail - Pha Daeng Peak - Map Link
+Nong Khiaw Viewpoint and Trail - The Pha Daeng Peak

 Always stick to the path in Laos!

 The trail starts up from the town between local houses, before steeply ascending into the hillside jungle.
-The landscape changes as you ascend, starting out in farmers fields in the beating sunshine, before getting more forested and shady before eventually thinning out into bamboo as you near the summit.
-There are parts of this climb where you will need to scramble across or through boulders, but there are always ropes and clear markings where to go.
+The landscape changes as you ascend, starting out in farmers fields in the beating sunshine, before getting more forested and shady.
+As you near the summit the forest starts to thin and is replaced by thickets of bamboo.
+As you hike up, there are parts of this climb where you will need to scramble across or through boulders, but there are always ropes and clear markings showing you where to go.

 When you reach the summit you are treated to an incredible view over the valley.
 If you look down (a long way down) you can see the Som Nang viewpoint below.
 This harder and longer climb is definitely rewarded by the loftier vantage point you get.
 On a clear day, the views go on for absolute miles, stretching away in both directions of the mountain lined Nam Ou river.